15

 How to Run the Game as a GM

-This section of the book is for the Game Master (GM).
-If you’re not playing as the GM, you’re done!
-You can stop reading here.
+This section is for the Game Master (GM).
+Not the GM?
+You're done - stop here.

 The Basics